 Mr. Carellas has been licensed to practice law in the State of Georgia since 1984 and is admitted to practice in all Georgia courts, including the Georgia Supreme Court and the Georgia Court of Appeals.
 He is also admitted to practice in the United States Supreme Court.

 Ted has practiced law in the Effingham and Chatham County, Georgia area for over thirty years.
 Previously, Mr. Carellas was a shareholder with the Savannah based law firm of Hunter Maclean, and was associated with the Atlanta-based law firm of Alston & Bird.
 His practice is broad-based with concentration in real estate, general business, general litigation and personal injury matters.
 Mr. Carellas is also counsel for the Effingham County Industrial Development Authority.

 A native Georgian, Chris Murphy was raised in Savannah and earned a diploma from the Savannah Country Day School.
 He graduated Cum Laude from the University of Georgia with a B.A. in English, and subsequently attended law school at the University of Mississippi.
 Upon graduating from law school, Chris migrated back to his home state, where he passed the bar exam in 2013.
 After working a two-year stint at a private trust, he accepted a position as an associate attorney with the Carellas Law Firm in August 2015.
-Though Chris has a background in commercial real estate, he will focus on a litany of practice areas, including real estate and probate law, in addition to other areas.
-Chris is a member of the State Bar of Georgia, the Savannah Bar Association and is Vice President of the Effingham County Bar Association.
+Though Chris has a background in commercial real estate, he focuses on a litany of practice areas, including real estate and probate law, in addition to other areas.
+Chris is a member of the State Bar of Georgia, the Savannah Bar Association, and is Vice President of the Effingham County Bar Association.

-In his free time, Chris enjoys an unhealthy obsession with football, making music, reading, binge-watching TV with his wife and playing with his dog.
+In his free time, Chris enjoys an obsession with football, making music, reading, binge-watching TV with his wife and playing with his dog.